mattdistefano/accessibility-training/readme.md

 ## What are the considerations for development?

-### Semantic markup
+### Semantic markup and validation

 Many users with vision-related disabilities will not be able to engage visually with a page.
 Instead, they rely on AT to communicate the information contained on the page, and expose useful functionality.
 AT in turn primarily uses the page's HTML to determine what to communicate, how to communicate it, and what functionality to expose.
-For example, AT may communicate a heading (`h1`, `h2`, etc) element in a different manner than it would plain text, while also exposing functionality allowing the user to navigate the page by heading.
+For example, AT may communicate a heading (`h1`, `h2`, etc) element in a different manner than it would plain text, while also exposing additional heading-specific navigation functionality.

 Developers should therefore be familiar with the meaning of different HTML tags and choose them carefully.
-Most pages have an identifiable structure, and most UI elements an identifable purpose; the HTML should reflect this organization and meaning so that users of AT receive correct information.
+Most pages have an identifiable structure, and most UI elements an identifable purpose; the HTML should reflect this organization and meaning so that users of AT receive complete and correct information.
 Ideally, any information that is conveyed visually through the sequence, relative size, color, font face, or other treatment should also be conveyed through the markup.

+Additionally, markup should be well-formed and, ideally, validated (per W3C)[https://validator.w3.org/].

 #### Common issues